lightning/bolts/02-peer-protocol.md

 a large feerate change, instead sets their `sats` to zero, and decline to participate further in the channel funding: by not contributing, they may obtain incoming liquidity at no cost.

+## Channel Quiescence

+Various fundamental changes, in particular protocol upgrades, are easiest on channels where both commitment transactions match, and no pending updates are in flight.
+We define a protocol to quiesce the channel by indicating that "SomeThing Fundamental is Underway".

+### `stfu`

+1. type: 2 (`stfu`)
+2. data:
+    * [`channel_id`:`channel_id`]

+### Requirements

+The sender of `stfu`:
+  - MUST NOT send `stfu` if any of the sender's htlc additions, htlc removals or fee updates are pending for either peer.
+  - MUST NOT send `stfu` twice.
+  - MUST set `channel_id` to the id of the channel to quiesce.
+  - MUST now consider the channel to be quiescing.
+  - MUST NOT send an update message after `stfu`.

+The receiver of `stfu`:
+  - if it has sent `stfu` then:
+    - MUST now consider the channel to be quiescent
+  - otherwise:
+    - SHOULD NOT send any more update messages.
+    - MUST reply with `stfu` once it can do so.

+Upon disconnection:
+  - the channel is no longer considered quiescent.

+### Rationale

+The normal use would be to cease sending updates, then wait for all the current updates to be acknowledged by both peers, then start quiescence.
+If both sides send `stfu` simultaneously, the result is exactly the same as if one had replied to the other.

 ## Channel Close